stevevillardi/lmda-composer/docs/05-data-models.md

-# LM IDE - Data Models & Types
+# LogicMonitor IDE - Data Models & Types

 ## Overview

-This document defines all TypeScript interfaces and types used throughout the LM IDE extension.
+This document defines all TypeScript interfaces and types used throughout the LogicMonitor IDE extension.
 These serve as the contract between components.

 ---